Season: 2 (The Sonny & Cher Show)

 Cover of Frankie Valli (1975)

 Opening Banter: Sonny asks Cher “How’s the family.”
 Cher says quickly, “Fine, fine.
 They’re fine.”
-From the 2024 memoir we know all was not always fine, fine, fine.
+From the 2024 memoir we know all was not really fine, fine, fine.
 Sonny asks, “How’s the little guy” and Cher answers affectionately, “He’s just fine.”
+Sonny always seems genuinely affectionate towards Elijah.
 Sonny pauses and then asks, “How’s the big guy?”
 Cher says “He’s really fine…he’s also really big.”
-Sonny tells her he’s always been interested in her family, her sister, her mother (he says he’s just teasing, interested platonically, family-ly).
+Sonny tells her he’s always been interested in her family, her sister (it’s easily missed but Sonny calls Georganne ‘Heather’ because she was the first Heather on General Hospital), her mother (he says he’s just teasing, interested platonically, familyish-ly).
 Sonny wants to know what Cher’s mom said when they split up.
 Cher says she wasn’t upset.
 Cher says she didn’t want to look a gift horse in the mouth.
-Sonny contends his relationship with mother has always been friendly, except for in the beginning.
-Cher admits that she lived with Sonny before they were married and that she was only 16 (“You had to throw that in?”
-Sonny says) and lied about it and said she was 18.
+Sonny says he and Cher’s mother have always been “great friends.”
+Cher crosses her arms and looks sullen at this point, like her mother is a touchy subject.
+Sonny admits that in the beginning there was a “personality conflict” between them.
+“Well, she hated my guts,” Sonny says as Cher mouths “hated his guts.”
+Is Cher indicating he does right now, too?
+Hard to say.
+Cher then happily admits that she lived with Sonny before they were married and that she was only 16 and lied about it and said she was 18.
 Cher jokes he should have checked it out.
+Cher taunts him with “coulda, shoulda, woulda.”
+At one point in the story Cher says, “Stop holding my arm!”
+And Sonny grabs her waist, which she doesn’t seem happy about either.

 Sonny said that in that day and age, you didn’t live with a 17 year old…easily.
 Cher admits her second lie about telling him she would soon be 17.
 Cher says her mother was threatening to throw him in jail.
-Sonny tells the true story about how was living with two girls who kicked her out and since she had “no place to go” and “as usual the old Bones bailed her out” and he admits there was no fooling around.
+The way they tell this true story in 1977 is both kind of shocking and sweet at the same time.
+Sonny tells the true story about how Cher was living with two girls who kicked her out and since she had “no place to go” and “as usual the old Bones bailed her out” (which is true) and he admits there was no fooling around.
 And he laughs and says the audience might find it hard to believe.
 Cher said her mother sure did.
+Cher tells the story about her mother thinking Cher was living with a stewardess and Sonny quips, “Hi, I’m Sonny.
+Fly me.”
+Cher hits him in the shoulder.
 Sonny says, “this is a true story we’re telling you folks.
 It really is true.”
 And he’s right, this is an interesting moment of candor for their variety show mythmaking.

 Sonnytone News:

 + Jack Frost Visits Miami Beach during a cold snap.
-Sam (played by Sonny) tells his wife (Anne Meara) to loosen up and sunbathe in chilly Florida because the trip is already paid for.
+Sam (played by Sonny) and tells his wife (Anne Meara) to loosen up and sunbathe in chilly Florida because the trip is already paid for.
+Sonny shirtless alert.
 Anne says “This is not a good beach day!”
 She says, “Don’t take offense at what I’m about to say, but you are a moron.
 Face the facts, Sam: nobody wants to be here” and asks if Sonny remembers the woman at the airport yelling, “I hate Florida.
 I’m through with Florida.
 Get me out of Florida.
 I’m through with Florida.”
 Sonny asks who that yelling woman was and Anne says Anita Bryant.
 (She was the spokesperson for Florida Orange Juice and an anti-gay activist.
 Which is very interesting foreshadowing considering Chas Bono will become a gay activist in the 1990s and 2000s.)
 Anne Meara says she could go to Marine Land and watch the dolphins break through the ice.
 Sonny accuses her of “going through the change” because she’s so cranky.
 Anne says she’d give anything for a hot flash.
+(I love Anne Meara; she’s so funny.)
 She tells Sonny, “they don’t put a Sears radial tire through what you put me through.”
-She’s had it and is finished with Sam forever if the sun doesn’t come out.
-So the sun comes out and she exclaims to the sky, “I suppose you think that’s funny” because she’s now stuck with Sam.
+She’s had it and is finished with Sonny forever if the sun doesn’t come out.
+So the sun comes out and she exclaims to the sky, “I suppose you think that’s funny” because she’s now stuck with Sonny.

 + King Kong: We’re back to putting King Kong in the Sonnytone News segment.

 King Kong is depressed.
 Fay Wray tells him, “when you’re faced with a problem that is bigger than you are, you’ve got to get outside help.”
-Dr. Joyce Brothers arrives.
-Fay apologizes for their being late because “they couldn’t take the elevator.”
+Dr. Joyce Brothers is then shown through a window.
+Kong and Fay are outside the building.
+Fay apologizes for she and Kong being late because “they couldn’t take the elevator.”
 Fay tells Dr. Brothers that King Kong is upset (you can hear Ted Zeigler vocalizing Kong’s distress) because he wasn’t invited to the premiere of the Dino de Laurentis 1976 remake of his own movie.
 He wasn’t even asked on to the talk shows.
 Dr. Brothers tells Kong to talk about his hurt feelings and that no one can help him if he doesn’t communicate.
 Kong vocalizes some displeasure at this idea and Dr. Brothers scolds him to take his thumb out of his mouth.

 Today was the worst, Fay says, because his agent at William Morris told him he was turned down again to sing “I’m Sitting on Top of the World” on The Tonight Show.
 “It’s kind of his theme song,” Fays says.
-Dr. Brothers tells Fay Kong is going through a “classic neurosis based on feelings of inadequacy.”
+Dr. Brothers tells Fay Kong is going through a “classic neurosis based on feelings of inadequacy” and a lot of other therapeutic jargon.
 His perceived rejections are triggering his self doubt.
-She attempts shock therapy by calling him a big jerk “whose only got one picture in him.”
-This gets him willing to communicate,
+Cher asks Brothers what that means and she responds, “It means the big jerk is afraid he’s only got got one picture in him.”
+This “shock approach” gets Kong willing to talk.

-+ Coffee prices are skyrocketing (sigh. like the egss?) and coffee drinkers are trying to kick the habit.
++ Coffee prices are skyrocketing (sigh. it’s like the egss?) and coffee drinkers are trying to kick the habit.
 At a Coffeeholics Anonymous meeting, Harvey Preston (played by Peter Graves) tells everyone what it’s like to be a Coffeholic.
 Two months ago he was a happy man with 2.5 kids, 1.6 dogs and a .85 pussycat.
 But then the price of coffee soared and he had to sacrifice his lunch for coffee.
 Then he used his mortgage payment for coffee, sold his kid’s bike and then he sold his kid.
 Then he realized he had to choose between his family or coffee.
 As a divorcee, he says he now knows the evils of coffee, a Devil’s brew that can strip a man of his last vestige of dignity (and also it stains your dentures).
 He says “Sanka” instead of “Thank you.”
 While trying to quit he hung around coffee grinders looking for a spill.
-He bought rejected beans.
+He bought Hills Bros. rejected beans.
 He says he needed to go “cold purkey.”
 He talked about his withdrawal dreams about Mrs. Olsen (of the Folger’s Coffee commercials).
 When he hit rock bottom everyone he passed on the street looked like Danny Thomas (of the Maxwell House Coffee commercials).
 He joined a singles club looking to find a girl that looked like Joe DiMaggio.
 But he says he made it through thanks to the support group.
+He “kicked the cup.”
 Now he’s a “happy, hopeless wino.”
+They all hold up their bottles in paper bags.

 Concert: “You’re Not Right For Me”